SAP-archive/cloud-apis-virtual-event/exercises/06/readme.md

 []
 ```

-There's nothing listed because, as stated in the description of this endpoint, _If no parameters are specified, all RUNNING, or ERRONEOUS instances are returned._.
+There's nothing listed because, as stated in the description of this endpoint, "_If no parameters are specified, all RUNNING, or ERRONEOUS instances are returned._".

 Finally, you're also shown the HTTP response headers: